 The accompanying condensed consolidated financial statements include the accounts of Avid Technology, Inc. and its wholly owned subsidiaries (collectively, "Avid" or the "Company").
 These financial statements are unaudited.
 However, in the opinion of management, the condensed consolidated financial statements reflect all normal and recurring adjustments necessary for their fair statement.
 Interim results are not necessarily indicative of results expected for any other interim period or a full year.
 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions for Form 10-Q and, therefore, do not include all information and footnotes necessary for a complete presentation of operations, comprehensive (loss) income, financial position and cash flows of the Company in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 The accompanying condensed consolidated balance sheet as of December 31, 2016 was derived from the Company's audited consolidated financial statements and does not include all disclosures required by U.S. GAAP for annual financial statements.
-The Company filed audited consolidated financial statements as of and for the year ended December 31, 2016, which included all information and footnotes necessary for such presentation.
+The Company filed audited consolidated financial statements as of and for the year ended December 31, 2016 in its Annual Report on Form 10-K for the year ended December 31, 2016, which included information and footnotes necessary for such presentation.
 The financial statements contained in this Form 10-Q should be read in conjunction with the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.